alamehan/nice-list/README.md

   * [Sam Thomas](https://www.samuelthomasdavies.com/book-summaries/) - I take brief but concise notes from the best non-fiction books of all-time.
   * [James Clear](https://jamesclear.com/book-summaries) - Book summaries: popular books summarized in 3 sentences or less.
   * [Marc Reclau](https://www.marcreklau.com/) - Author of the #1 Bestseller "30 days change your habits, change your life".
-  * [Gates Notes](https://www.gatesnotes.com/Books) - Bill Gates - where I share about the people I meet, the books I'm reading, and what I'm learning.
+  * [Gates Notes](https://www.gatesnotes.com/Books) - Where Gates shared about the people he met, the books he read, and what he learned.
   * [Mark Manson](https://markmanson.net/best-books) - Lists of the best books to read based on hundreds of hours of reading and research.
   * [Design Epic Life](https://designepiclife.com/) - Design your greatest life and unleash the best version of you.
   * [Experience Life](https://experiencelife.com/) - Empowering people to become their happiest - deeply satisfying way of life.